denisvieru9463767/bike-share-de-project/README.md

 ## Business Problem: Optimizing Fleet Availability & Customer Satisfaction
 As a revenue-driven bike share system, Citi Bike relies on high customer satisfaction and system reliability to retain subscribers and attract casual riders.
 A primary friction point for users is Station Imbalance: encountering empty stations when trying to rent a bike (stockout) or full stations when trying to return one (blocked return).
 These service failures directly impact revenue through lost rentals and customer churn.

 To mitigate this, operations teams must proactively rebalance the fleet.
 The core business objective is to maintain a "Normal" state across the network by identifying "Critically Full" (Blue) stations and redistributing inventory to "Critically Empty" (Red) stations.
-This dashboard provides real-time visibility into network health, enabling data-driven dispatching of rebalancing trucks to minimize service interruptions and maximize fleet utilization.
+This dashboard provides visibility into network health, enabling data-driven dispatching of rebalancing trucks to minimize service interruptions and maximize fleet utilization.

 ## Main metrics
 - Capacity: Number of docks at the station.